 How to Generate E-Way Bill

-Validity of E-Way bill
+The validity of E-Way bill

-Note: The period of validity shall be counted from the time at which the E-way Bill has been generated and each day shall be counted as 24 hours.
+Note: The period of validity shall be counted from the time at which the E way Bill has been generated and each day shall be counted as 24 hours.

 - If the goods are not transported as per the details furnished in E-way Bill after generation of E-way Bill, the bill may be cancelled within 24 hours.

 - E-way Bill generated against the GSTIN of the recipient will be available for viewing by the recipient on the Common Portal.
-Recipient is required to accept or reject every E-way Bill generated on the Common Portal.
+The recipient is required to accept or reject every E-way Bill generated on the Common Portal.
 If there is no positive action by the recipient – acceptance or rejection – the E-way Bill generated will be deemed to be accepted after 72 hours.

 - Where the goods cannot be transported within the validity period of the E-way Bill, the transporter may generate another E-way Bill after updating the details in Part B of FORM GST EWB-01.